MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/troubleshoot-always-on-vpn.md

 #### Solution: check your VPN configuration

-Because VPN settings cause this issue, you should troubleshoot your VPN settings and connection by trying the following things:
+Because VPN settings cause this issue, you should troubleshoot your VPN settings and connection by trying the following:

 - If you know which tunnel to use for your deployment, set the type of VPN to that particular tunnel type on the VPN client side.
 - Make sure the Internet Key Exchange (IKE) ports on User Datagram Protocol (UDP) ports 500 and 4500 aren't blocked.